guilhermefcs7/guilhermefcs7/README.md

 - 💻 &nbsp; Software engineering student by Catholic University.
 - 🇧🇷  &nbsp; Born in Salvador, Brazil.
-- 📚 &nbsp; Working as software developer for bank of brazil.
 - 🎨 &nbsp; I'm into minimalist design
 - 📱 &nbsp; Focused on development with React, React Native, Angular, Typescript and Nodejs as FullStack projects